 Grounds for Argument is designed to support a wide variety of teachers and teaching methods.
 It does presume the value of explicit teaching, but, after that, we try to get out of teachers’ way, supporting rather than constraining their efforts.

-Here are a few of the ways that teachers have used the online Schoolhouse:
+Here are a few of the ways that teachers have used the GFA materials:

-To help teachers make the decisions necessary for using the Schoolhouse, we offer a number of supports:
+To help teachers make the decisions necessary for using the Schoolhouse, we offer support:

 For more on teaching with Grounds for Argument: